kulics/koral/book-en/basic-type.md

 ## Boolean
 boolean are logical values ​​because they can only be true or false.
 It is often used to assist in judging logic.

-In this language, the default boolean is the type `bl`, which is a type that has only true and false values.
+In this language, the default boolean is the type `Bl`, which is a type that has only true and false values.

 E.g:
 ```